watermarkhu/mkdocstrings-matlab/README.md

    It is even able to automatically add cross-references o other objects from your API.

 - **Recursive documentation of MATLAB [namespaces](https://mathworks.com/help/matlab/matlab_oop/namespaces.html):**
   just add `+` to the identifer, and you get the full namespace docs.
 You don't need to inject documentation for each class, function, and script.
+Additionaly, the parent namespace documentation will be either extracted from the `Contents.m` or the `readme.md` file at the root of the namespace.

 - **Support for documented properties:** properties definitions followed by a docstring will be recognized in classes.